codingwatermelon/codingwatermelon.github.io/_posts/2022-02-06-how-to-make-a-discord-bot.md

 {:start="6"}
 6. **Create scripts to process files**
     - These scripts exist on the Raspberry Pi rather than within the Docker container.
         - [This script](insert script) is used to start the Docker container upon reboot.
         - [This script](insert script) is used to monitor a directory for new files created by the app.
 This will look for .mp3 files created by the /play and /save commands as well as .txt files created by the /tts command and process them accordingly.
 It will also queue them if people request multiple songs or tts.
     - These scripts will need to be run automatically, so I made cronjob tasks to start them in the morning.
         - See [this site](https://crontab.guru/) to help configure your cronjobs

+{:start="7"}
+7. (Optional) **Create scripts to help with building**
+    - These scripts aren't necessary but definitely help with operations and maintenance of the app
+      - Use this script to build the bot (helps to host app files on Github)
+      - Use this script to

 ---